Mehcanic/project-4-frontend/README.md

               db.session.commit()
     ```

-6. Next step was to set up the app in app.py file.
+6. The next step was to set up the app in the app.py file.
 I have created a blueprint for the application and imported all of the controllers.
 Here is the whole app.py file:

     ```python
       from flask import Flask